[3.12] Hateful Hierophant- Non-Crit Glacial Cascade / Shockwave Totems! 5M+ sDPS

 Watcher's Eye: "Damage Penetrates #% Cold Resistance while Affected by Hatred."
 Expensive but a huge DPS boost against bosses!
 "Increased Cold Damage while Affected by Hatred" is cheap, but much weaker.

 Hypnotic Eye Jewels - Good Mods:

-Glacial Cascade has a damage effectiveness of only 60%, so Abyssal Jewels tend to be much worse than regular jewels for this build.
+Abyssal Jewels tend to be less efficient than regular jewels for this build.

 I always carry a Seething/Bubbling Divine Life Flask of Staunching.
 Quartz Flask (for phasing and dodge) is also a favorite because it prevents being jammed in corners by mobs - especially important for delve.